 The recent warming of Europe has made a big difference, of course, as it has in other areas (see the recent post on Fifty years of Bordeaux vintages).
-This topic is discussed in more detail elsewhere: Sweden's wine industry is maturing nicely — thanks to climate change (and see also: The feasibility of Ireland becoming a wine producing country due to climate change).
+This topic is discussed in more detail elsewhere: Sweden's wine industry is maturing nicely — thanks to climate change (and see also: The feasibility of Ireland becoming a wine producing country due to climate change; and Netherlands and Belgium to gain cross-border PDO).
 In addition, proximity to the sea helps moderate the climate in most of Sweden's vineyard areas (the Baltic Sea is quite shallow and therefore relatively warm).

 And, yes, you have never heard of most of the vine cultivars that are grown.
 For example, many are particularly hardy hybrids developed in Germany (eg. Solaris) or Czechoslovakia (eg. Rondo).
 And, no, I don't think that the resulting wines will take Australia by storm, or anywhere else for that matter.